-A question came up recently from a concerned parent: “How might a homosexual friend influence my child?”
+A question came up recently from a concerned parent: “How might a homosexual friend influence my child?
+Or someone who is confused about gender?"
 This has been an issue in a number of situations we’ve encountered over the past few years, in discussions with both parents and students.

-Because there are increasing numbers of kids who are “out,” I am advising every parent to prepare a student in advance when—not if—they have a relatively close association with someone who is a declared homosexual.
-A situation may arise tomorrow where the resident of the dorm room next door, or a lab partner, or the person who works the same shift at the pizza parlor, or the brother of your child’s best friend, may announce he or she is “gay.”
+Because there are increasing numbers of kids who are “out,” I am advising every parent to prepare a student in advance when—not if—they have a relatively close association with someone who is a declared homosexual or who is trying to live as the opposite sex.
+A situation may arise tomorrow where the resident of the dorm room next door, or a lab partner, or the person who works the same shift at the pizza parlor, or the brother of your child’s best friend, may announce he or she is “gay,” "non-binary," or the opposite sex.
 What are the risks?
 And, are there any opportunities as well?

 But depending on how close the friendship is, some real dangers exist, particularly if your child is not a Christian or is not well-grounded in the faith.
 Several parents have called us and tearfully related their experiences about a child who was eventually drawn into a homosexual relationship this way, when there was no previous sign of same sex attraction.
 There is even more vulnerability if the homosexual is a few years older and viewed as a mentor of some kind.
-And of course, you should never allow your child to become close to an adult who is a homosexual, even if that person is a relative.
+And of course, you should never allow your child to become close to an adult who is a homosexual, even if that person is a relative, nor to a male identifying as a female or vice versa.
 The role modeling alone sets a poor example.

 However, even if the homosexual friend is of the opposite sex, there are still some very serious dangers.
 Some women, for instance, are drawn to homosexual men as friends.
 There’s even a name for women who have lots of male homosexual friends in the “gay” community— the “fag hag.”
 Men with gender identity issues are sometimes drawn to women as friends, and your daughter may be the tender-hearted person who responds.
 However, just because a guy declares himself to be attracted to men does not mean he is incapable of having sex with women.
 In fact, ex-homosexuals I know relate that it’s extremely common for “gay” men to sometimes have sex with women, either “straight” or lesbian.
 (This is just one more of the many testimonies to the fact that no one is “born” gay).